cwlroda/3DFeatNet/Readme.md

 This work is based on our ECCV2018 paper.
 3DFeat-Net is an approach for learning features for point cloud geometric registration under weak-supervision, where the supervision is given in terms of whether 2 point clouds have very high overlap or low (or no) overlap.
 For details, please read our paper which can be found on [arXiv](https://arxiv.org/abs/1807.09413).

+This particular branch is a fork of 3DFeatNet, converted to run in TensorFlow 2.x, with instructions on how to convert the resultant SavedModel into a TensorRT engine via an ONNX intermediate.

 Bibtex:

 ```